In this article

 Table of contents

-If you drive your personal vehicle for business purposes—whether you’re self-employed or otherwise—many of the costs associated with your business travel may be tax-deductible.
+Whether you’re self-employed or otherwise, when you drive your personal vehicle for business purposes, many of the costs associated with your business travel may be tax-deductible.
 The IRS offers businesses two different methods for writing off work-related car expenses: the standard mileage rate method and the actual expenses method.

-In this article, we’ll explain how to calculate these two deduction methods and what information you’ll need to do it.
-We’ll also explain how to switch between the standard mileage rate and actual expenses deduction methods.
+In this article, we explain how to calculate these two deduction methods and what information you’ll need to do it, how to switch between the standard mileage rate and actual expenses deduction methods, and which one might be right for you.

 [# of miles] × [Standard mileage rate] = [Deduction]